jtreanor/SummerCourses/README.md

 The code was written by [ChengXi Bao](https://github.com/happlebao) and I.

-It was my first attempt at a rails app and my time using Ruby.
+It was my first attempt at a rails app and my first time using Ruby.
 I had lots of fun making it but I'm sure there are plenty of novice mistakes!

 ##The Brief
 Here is a copy of the [project brief](https://github.com/jtreanor/SummerCourses/wiki/Project-Brief).